Create an Autonomous Database

 If Compute auto scaling disabled, you can choose to create an elastic pool as a pool leader or join an existing elastic pool as a pool member.

-• Click Show advanced options.
+- Click Show advanced options.

-• Select the Enable elastic pool checkbox.
+- Select Enable elastic pool.

-• To create a new elastic pool, select the Create an elastic pool option, and select a pool size for the Pool ECPU count field from available list of pool shapes: 128, 256, 512, 1024, 2048, or 4096.
+- To create a new elastic pool, select Create an elastic pool, and select a pool size for Pool ECPU count from available list of pool shapes: 128, 256, 512, 1024, 2048, or 4096.

 Username